2026 New U.S. Driving License Rule for Seniors, Every Over 70 Need To Know

 • Extra twists: Doctors or family could report you to the DMV, leading to evaluations or even restricted licenses (like no night driving).

-Real Senior Driving Rules: It Varies by State
+Senior Driving Rules Varies by State

 While there’s no one-size-fits-all federal rule, many states do have age-specific requirements to ensure safe driving.
 These focus on things like vision, which naturally declines with age, rather than blanket bans.
 The goal?
 Keeping roads safe without stripping independence.